Pudgy Texas state troopers who don’t shrink their waists could be pulled off enforcement duties

 The possibility of taking officers out of the field comes as the department is struggling with recruitment and ramping up activity at the state’s border with Mexico under Gov. Greg Abbott’s Operation Lone Star.

 Department leaders insist a trim midsection is necessary for officers to have a commanding “presence” in dealings with the public.
-For years, they’ve been pushing to crackdown on overweight troopers, citing health concerns like obesity and cardiovascular problems.
+For years, they’ve been pushing to crack down on overweight troopers, citing health concerns like obesity and cardiovascular problems.
 But the coronavirus pandemic slowed the waistline policy’s full rollout until this year.

 As of April, 213 officers — out of about 4,000 total — had failed the waistline requirement, according to the department.
 Only two of the 213 also failed the physical fitness test for which officers can choose between rowing tests, a combat fitness evaluation or a standard assessment that includes a mile-and-a-half run, push-ups and sit-ups.